magnum/wordpress/wp-content/plugins/multiple-domain-mapping-on-single-site/readme.txt

 With the plugin you can use an additional domain like www.productA.com to point to your site's www.mainsite.com/productA.
 It is **not a redirection**, instead the additional domain will display the content from the specified page (the additional domain will be visible in the browsers address bar).

-= Who is this plugin not for? =
+= What is this plugin not for? =
 It is not our goal to mirror complete websites to additional domains.
 You can try to do this, but keep the aspects of duplicate content in mind.
+In the help section of the installed plugin we provide links to other plugins who may be better at this task.

 = Which Pages, Post Types, ... does the plugin support? = The plugin lets you define URIs to map to, so it works for pages, posts, custom post types, archives and so on.
 The plugin also changes hyperlink destination of the links inside your website.
 For example: navigation, pagination, archive links and so on.
 (Note: This only works if your theme and other link-generating plugins use standard WordPress functions like get_permalink).